vrothberg/vgrep/README.md

 If you're outside a Git repository or just don't like 'git grep' pass **'--no-git'** to use to 'grep' instead.

+If you are working on a terminal with few columns, or have long filenames or paths to search, use the **'--no-headers'** option to compress the whitespace a bit to help fit more information on each line.

 ###Show indexed location
 To visit a specific location pass **'--show INDEX'**.  vgrep will then open the location pointed to by *INDEX* with the editor that is set in your *enviroment*.